FREE CONSULTATION (314) 361-4242

 4. contact information of any eyewitnesses

 Take pictures, call the police, and file a police report.
-It is possible that the identity of the hit-and-run driver will be found, and then you can pursue a car accident claim against the at-fault driver.
+The identity of the hit-and-run driver may be found, and then you can pursue a car accident claim against the at-fault driver.

 Who Pays?

 The driver of the offending car fled the scene and is now nowhere to be found.
 Who is going to pay for your medical expenses and lost wages?
-Luckily for Missouri drivers, hit and runs are covered in their insurance policies, just like uninsured motorists.
-This means that you are now going to have to file a claim with your own car insurance company.
+Luckily for Missouri drivers, hit-and-runs are covered in their insurance policies, just like uninsured motorists.
+This means that you will now have to file a claim with your car insurance company.
 They will not be pleased and, more often than not, will try and avoid paying such claims.
 Don’t let them get away with that.
 You pay insurance premiums for a reason.
 Let a Missouri car accident attorney help you get all the compensation you are entitled to.

 In St. Louis, a bicyclist was hit and seriously injured by a vehicle whose driver chose to flee.
-Even though there were many witnesses to the accident and the make and model of the car were identified, police chose not to pursue and closed the case.
-Wisely, the bike rider sought advice from and retained a Missouri car accident lawyer that was willing to further investigate the collision.
-They were able to identify the vehicle driver and using the witness testimony reached a settlement agreement of $50,000.
-Another $1.75 million was awarded to a Missouri woman struck by a hit and run driver in her car.
-In this instance, the driver was never apprehended and the woman had to rely on her own insurance to help cover the cost of her head and orthopedic injuries.
+Even though there were many witnesses to the accident and the make and model of the car were identified, police chose not to pursue it and closed the case.
+Wisely, the bike rider sought advice and retained a Missouri car accident lawyer willing to investigate the collision further.
+They identified the vehicle driver and, using the witness testimony, reached a settlement agreement of $50,000.
+Another $1.75 million was awarded to a Missouri woman struck by a hit-and-run driver in her car.
+In this instance, the driver was never apprehended, and the woman had to rely on her own insurance to help cover the cost of her head and orthopedic injuries.
 The insurance company felt that the case was only worth $500,000, but her Missouri car accident attorney fought against them for the larger sum.

 Free Consultation with a St. Louis Car Accident Lawyer